RangiTaranga: Release and reception

 Sunayana Suresh of The Times of India rated the film 3/5 and wrote, "[the film is] visually breath-taking and packed with a lot of punch, be it in both the acting and the technical departments."
 Crediting the acting performance of Saikumar, she added, "The other highlights of the film apart from Anup's writing are his music and lyrics.
 The songs are catchy, though they seem a tad too many in the second half.
 B Ajaneesh Lokanath's background score is on par with some of the best global thrillers, as is the cinematography by Lance Kaplan and William David."
 Having rated the film 3.5/5 Shyam Prasad S. of Bangalore Mirror felt that the film was "a very good attempt and packs enough thrills".
 He, however, felt that it lacked pace with the songs and these few scenes dragging the film through.
 He concluded writing, "The cinematography makes the film look like a live presentation rather than something happening on the screen.
 The background music is equally apt and very well ingrained into the film" and highlighted the acting performance of Saikumar.
 Shashiprasad S. M. of Deccan Chronicle rated the film 3/5 and wrote, "the director makes an impressive debut with this good suspense thriller.
 Anup Bhandari who has penned the script has showcased a realistic and scary experience for the audience."
 He highlighted the cinematography and songs in the film, and criticized its slow pace and editing.

 Box office

 With medium occupancy at theatres in Karnataka on the first three days after theatrical release, it gradually improved and registered 100% in many theatres following good reviews by audiences and word-of-mouth marketing.
 Following the first week of release, the film performed very well at the domestic box office.
-At the end of its 300 days from release, it had collected more than ₹38 crore in Karnataka alone.
+At the end of its 300 days from release, it had collected more than ₹38 crore in Karnataka alone with the total worldwide gross collections reported to be around ₹43 crores.
 The movie completed 365 days run at 2 theatres in Bangalore- INOX Mantri Square in Malleswaram and Cinepolis Royal Meenakshi Mall.